 - Incredible economy

-- Noisy, underpowered entry-level engines
+- Noisy entry-level engines

 - Rivals are more fun to drive

-- No air-con in S basic variants
+- No air-con in basic models

 Make no mistake, the Volkswagen Polo is classed as a supermini, but it's so well engineered and designed that it's a match for the practicality of a family hatchback like the Vauxhall Astra.
 Three and five-door versions are available, and both offer plenty of space inside for four people.
 Build quality is at a level no supermini rival can match, yet despite the premium feel, the Polo is actually no more expensive than a Ford Fiesta.
 There are plenty of engines and trims available, while the Polo BlueMotion with its 80.7mpg and emissions of 91g/km of CO2 proves you don’t need a hi-tech hybrid system to be green and keep running costs to a minimum.